twitchtv/twirp/docs/errors.md

 sidebar_label: "Errors"
 ---

-You probably noticed that all methods on a Twirp-made interface return `(..., error)`.

 Twirp clients always return errors that can be cast to `twirp.Error`.
-Even transport-level errors will be `twirp.Error`s.
+Transport-level errors are wrapped as `twirp.Error`.

 Twirp server implementations can return regular errors too, but those will be wrapped with `twirp.InternalErrorWith(err)`, so they are also `twirp.Error` values when received by the clients.

-Check the [Errors Spec](spec_v7.md) for more information on error codes and the wire protocol.
+Check the [Errors Spec](spec_v7.md) and the [source code](https://github.com/twitchtv/twirp/blob/master/errors.go) for more information on error codes and the wire protocol.

-Also don't be afraid to open the [source code](https://github.com/twitchtv/twirp/blob/master/errors.go) for details, it is pretty straightforward.

 ### twirp.Error interface

-Twirp Errors have this interface:
 ```go
 type Error interface {
     Code() ErrorCode        // identifies a valid error type